Kevin Conroy

 Kevin Conroy (November 30, 1955 – November 10, 2022) was an American actor.
 He appeared in a variety of stage performances, television series, and television films.
-Conroy earned fame for voicing the DC Comics superhero Batman in various animated media, beginning with Batman: The Animated Series in 1992.
+Conroy earned fame for voicing Batman in various animated works, beginning with Batman: The Animated Series in 1992.
 Conroy went on to voice the character for dozens of animated television series, feature films, and video games over the next three decades.

 Early life

 Kevin Conroy was born on November 30, 1955, in Westbury, New York, into an Irish Catholic family.
 He moved to Westport, Connecticut, when he was about 11 years old.
 He had three older siblings.
 Conroy held dual American and Irish citizenship.

 Due to the tumultuous environment in his home, Conroy lived with a family friend during his last year of high school.
 Conroy's father was an alcoholic and once attempted suicide while Conroy was in high school.
 In adulthood, Conroy was estranged from his father for many years but they reconciled shortly before his death.
 He was at both his mother's side and his father's side when they died.

 Conroy moved to New York City in 1973 when he earned a full scholarship to attend the Juilliard School's drama division, studying under actor/director John Houseman.
 While there, he roomed with Robin Williams, who was in the same group as both Conroy and Kelsey Grammer.
 After graduating from Juilliard in 1978, he toured with Houseman's performing group The Acting Company, and the following year he went on the national tour of Ira Levin's Deathtrap.
 Conroy and his co-star Brian Bedford did not get along, and got into an on-stage brawl during the opening night performance of Deathtrap at the Kennedy Center.